 An umbilical hernia is an abnormal bulge that can be seen or felt at the umbilicus (belly button).
 This hernia develops when a portion of the lining of the abdomen, part of the intestine, and / or fluid from the abdomen, comes through the muscle of the abdominal wall.

-Umbilical hernias are common, occurring in 10% to 20% of all children.
-They are, however, more common in African Americans.
+Umbilical hernias are common, occurring in 10 percent to 20 percent of all children.
+They are, however, more common in African-Americans.

 Low birth weight and premature infants are also more likely to have an umbilical hernia.
 Boys and girls are equally affected.